DiarmaidBirch/solar-panel-estimator/README.md

 ## Project Objectives
 * Develop a regression model capable of predicting average yearly solar panel energy generation.
-* Develop a GUI for users to interpret what the data means, such as estimating the payback period.
 * Create a database integrating diverse data to train the model including geographical coordinates, historic weather, and solar radiation data.
 * Evaluate model performance using (spatial cross-validation?) on unseen data.